ahmetfurkangazioglu/ahmetfurkangazioglu/README.md

 - 🌱 I’m currently learning how to develop games in unity.
 - 👯 I’m looking to collaborate with other game developer.
 - 💬 Ask me about anything
-- 📫 How to reach me: Instagram
+- 📫 How to reach me: Linkedin
 - 😄 Pronouns: Her

 <br />